Large Fields in Differential Galois Theory: Picard-Vessiot theory

 \section{Picard-Vessiot theory}

-Let $F$ be a differential field of characteristic zero with field of constants $K$.
-Classically, differential Galois theory over $F$ is set up under the assumption that $K$ is algebraically closed; we refer to \cite{vdPutSinger} for this case.
-We start this section by recapitulating differential Galois theory over differential fields with arbitrary fields of constants.
-Details can be found in \cite{Dyc} and \cite{BHH}.
+Our main results concern differential Galois theory over a field of constants that is large but not necessarily algebraically closed.
+Whereas classical Picard-Vessiot theory (as in \cite{vdPutSinger}) assumes an algebraically closed field of constants, we need to use a more general form of the theory; e.g., see \cite{Dyc} and \cite{BHH}.
+In Proposition~\ref{prop base change of PVR}, we prove that being a Picard-Vessiot ring is preserved under extension of constants; this is used in Sections~\ref{inverse} and~\ref{embedding}.

-If $R$ is a differential ring, we let $C_R$ denote its ring of constants.
-The field of constants $K=C_F$ is relatively algebraically closed {in} $F$.
+Let $C_R$ denote the ring of constants of a differential ring $R$.
+For a differential field $F$ of characteristic zero, $K=C_F$ is a field that is relatively algebraically closed in $F$.
 Consider a matrix $A\in F^{n\times n}$ and the corresponding linear differential equation $\del(y)=Ay$.
 A \textit{fundamental solution matrix} for this equation is a matrix $Y\in \GL_n(R)$ with entries in some differential ring extension $R/F$ such that $\del(Y)=A\cdot Y$; i.e., the columns of the matrix $Y$ form a fundamental set of solutions.
-A \textit{Picard-Vessiot ring} for $\del(y)=Ay$ is a simple differential ring extension $R/F$ with $C_R=K$ such that $R$ is generated by the entries of a fundamental solution matrix $Y\in \GL_n(R)$ together with the inverse of its determinant.
+A \textit{Picard-Vessiot ring} for $\del(y)=Ay$ is a simple differential ring extension $R/F$ with $C_R=K$ such that $R$ is generated by the entries of a fundamental solution matrix $Y\in \GL_n(R)$ together with $\det(Y)^{-1}$.
 For short, we write $R=F[Y,\det(Y)^{-1}]$.
-It follows from the differential simplicity that $R$ is an integral domain with $C_{\Frac(R)}=C_F$: